dthirumalaibe/elk/README.md

 An access to a Kubernetes cluster on Google Cloud Platform (GLP) with the version v1.10 or later.

 ## How to use the manifests to create the stack?
-1-Download the scripts or clone the repo
+1. Download the scripts or clone the repo

-2-Pass the manifests to kubectl in the order. i.e.
+2. Pass the manifests to kubectl in the order. i.e.
 ```
 kubectl  create -f  1.namespace.yaml
 kubectl  create -f  2.rbac.yaml